Roads for Right-handed Neutrino Dark Matter: Fast Expansion, Standard Freeze-out, and Early Matter Domination: Non-standard Cosmology Histories

 Let us start by assuming that at some period of the early Universe, the Hubble expansion rate was driven by radiation and $\phi$ energy densities.
 Thus, the total energy density can be written as

-However, the radiation energy density $\rho_{R}$ must overcome $\rho_{\phi}$ at a time before BBN to avoid any tension with observations \cite{D_Eramo_2017}.
+Nevertheless, the radiation energy density $\rho_{R}$ must overcome $\rho_{\phi}$ at a time before BBN to avoid any tension with observations \cite{D_Eramo_2017}.
 Then, we define the temperature $T_{r}$ at which $\rho_{R}(T_{r}) = \rho_{\phi}(T_{r})$.
 To be consistent with BBN observations, we impose,

 When the scalar energy density $\rho_{\phi}$ is negligible, the radiation energy density evolves with temperature as usual with,

 where $g_{\star}(T)$ is the effective number of relativistic degrees of freedom at temperature $T$.